-GB families reminded of NYS travel advisory
+GB families reminded of updates to NYS travel advisory

 With the rise in COVID-19 infection rates in some areas across New York state and in an effort to prevent further spread of it in the north country, the Jefferson County Public Health Service has requested that the General Brown school district share information with parents and families that emphasizes details of the travel advisory in effect.
 It’s important to remember that limiting contact with people from out of the region is one of the best ways to mitigate the spread of COVID-19.
 As the holidays approach, families are asked to remain vigilant in protecting themselves and others by following the information regarding the travel advisory.